falconindy/apron/README.md

 disabled.
 To completely uninitialize Apron, call `APRON_disable`.
 Note that calling `APRON_disable` will implicitly unregister all mocks for you.

+An example of Apron's mocking in use can be found in `mock-test`.

+### Expectations

+Apron can set and validate expectations on external calls, too.
+Again, start by calling `APRON_enable`.
+Set expectations by calling `APRON_expect_call` with the expected external call, and optionally a count.
+Once you're satisfied, call the function you want to watch with `APRON_replay`.
+Once `APRON_replay` returns, all expected calls are reset.

+And of course, you can combine expectations with your mocks to do even closer validation of behavior.

-An example of Apron in use can be found in `apron-test`.
+An example of Apron's expectations in use can be found in `expect-test`.

 ## License